 Answer: It is like a mirage.
 Deluded people see the shimmering of hot air and think it is water.
 But it is not really water—it is a mirage.
 The meaning of the two truths is also like this.
 Ordinary people see the reality of the highest meaning as the reality of the world, while sages see in worldly reality the reality of the highest meaning. [“The ignorant and the simple-minded, not knowing that the world is what is seen of Mind itself, cling to the multitudinousness of external objects . . .” – Lankavatara Sutra].
 Therefore, the sutra says: “When the buddhas preach the Dharma, they always rely upon the two truths.”
 The truth of the highest meaning is the worldly truth, and the worldly truth is the truth of the highest meaning.
 The truth of the highest meaning is emptiness.
 If you see characteristics of existence, clean house!

 Question: How does one clean house?

 Answer: If you rely upon the Dharma to gaze, then you will lose your way of looking at things and not see a single thing.
 Therefore, the Tao Te Ching says: “Established virtue (te) is like indolence.”
 [Verse 41: “Vigorous virtue seems like indolence.”]

-16. Question: What kind of mind is that which is called craving?
+16. Question: What kind of mind is called craving?